elastic/elasticsearch-sql-odbc/README.md

 ## Supported platforms

-The desired target platform is Microsoft Windows, past and including version 7.
-Full support will include Linux and OSX, on both x86 and amd64 architectures.
+The currently supported platforms on both x86 and amd64 architectures are:

-For `alpha` release the supported platforms are:

-- Windows 10
+- Microsoft Windows 10
-- Windows Server 2016
+- Microsoft Windows Server 2016

-The installer will check the platform using `winver` and abort installation if not running on a supported platform.
+Support for other platforms might be added at a later time.

 ## Running Requirements